epiforecasts/scoringutils/README.md

 Forecasts can be easily and quickly scored using the `score()` function.
 `score()` automatically tries to determine the `forecast_unit`, i.e. the set of columns that uniquely defines a single forecast, by taking all column names of the data into account.
-It is recommended to set the forecast unit manually to avoid errors.
+However, it is recommended to set the forecast unit manually using `set_forecast_unit()` as this may help to avoid errors, especially when scoringutils is used in automated pipelines.
 The function `set_forecast_unit()` will simply drop unneeded columns.
 To verify everything is in order, the function `check_forecasts()` should be used.
-The result of that check can then passed directly into `score()`.
-`score()` returns unsummarised scores, which in most cases is not what the user wants.
+The result of that check can then passed directly into `score()`. `score()` returns unsummarised scores, which in most cases is not what the user wants.
 Here we make use of additional functions from `scoringutils` to add empirical coverage-levels (`add_coverage()`), and scores relative to a baseline model (here chosen to be the EuroCOVIDhub-ensemble model).
 See the getting started vignette for more details.
 Finally we summarise these scores by model and target type.

 ``` r
 example_quantile %>%